shaounak/dbt_workshop/README.md

 # Creating a new project

 We will now create a new project using the `dbt init` command.
 Execute the same on the command line and provide the project name.
-The first project which we are going to create is `dbt_profiler_test`.
+The first project which we are going to create is `dbt_profiler_example`.
 Once the project is created you should be able to see a directory created with the project name.

 ```
-cd dbt_profiler_test
+cd dbt_profiler
 ```

 ## Installing dependencies